-Within each study outcome, for each case identified during follow-up (3 months prior to 6 months post exposure) the time between the outcome and exposure will be calculated.
+Within each study outcome for each case identified during follow-up (3 months prior to 6 months post exposure) the time between the outcome and exposure will be calculated.
 A plot will be produced to show the temporal distribution of the study outcome in relation to the vaccination date in time-windows.
 For an example see Stowe et al (Stowe, 2009).
 The time-windows of the plot will be study outcome specific based on those defined in Section 3.6.1.
-In case of multiple episodes per subject, only the first outcome will be included.
+Each incident event, exacerbations of IBD and relapses of MS will be analysed in Stage 1.
+For incident outcomes which are chronic conditions, only the first event will be included.